 Keep a journal – although many think writing in a journal isn’t necessary, several studies have shown that it has so many benefits.
 Among those are its healing capabilities.
 Writing things down helps reduce stress.
 And this, in turn, leads to better health.

-Consider taking vitamins – You may want to consider adding thyroid-supporting vitamins and minerals to your daily routine.
-An iodine deficiency may be a cause of hypothyroidism.
-In addition to iodine, consider adding other essential vitamins and minerals, such as :
+Consider taking vitamins – Consider adding thyroid-supporting vitamins and minerals to your daily routine.
+Having iodine deficiency can lead to hypothyroidism.
+Think about adding other essential vitamins and minerals, such as :

 - vitamins A, B, C, and E